-SCOR mitigates these risks by implementing a policy of geographic and sector diversification.
+SCOR mitigates the credit risks related to bond and loans portfolios by implementing a policy of geographic and sector diversification.
 Limits by counterparty exposure and by rating are also defined.
-An expose analysis is performed at a minimum, on a quarterly basis (sector, geographical area, counterparty, rating) and enables critical risks to be identified and evaluated in order to take appropriate actions.
+An exposure analysis is performed at a minimum, on a quarterly basis (sector, geographical area, counterparty, rating) and enables critical risks to be identified and evaluated in order to take appropriate actions.